 the number of people who are immune to the disease

 Because of these assumptions, different early models can produce very different outcomes.
-Models will improve as new data becomes available, especially from well-documented cases such as the Diamond Princess cruise ship docked in Yokohama, Japan, for two weeks, where nearly everyone on board could be identified and tested.
+Models will improve as new data becomes available, especially from well-documented cases.

 Try it out: Adjust assumptions to see how the model changes with an interactive COVID-19 Scenarios model from the University of Basel in Switzerland.